KobeArthurScofield/PredictionNotStock/PredictionNotStock/DataChoosingReason.md

 To choose data for prediction,
-I used 10 recent data for prediction.
+I used 20 recent data for prediction.
-Because It seems flat and stable.
+Because It seems have the right trends.